 McCarran International Airport (LAS) is one of the busiest airports in the country, with people flying into Las Vegas from all around the world.
 For those who love to watch huge jetliners taking off and landing, or for those looking for something free to do in Las Vegas, McCarran Airport has a free public viewing lot.

 The lot is a great place to watch aircraft taking off and landing, as it runs parallel to McCarran’s two longest runways.
-You will be parked less than a couple hundred feet from the action; you can literally smell the burning rubber as the planes come to a quick stop right after landing.
+You will be parked less than a couple of hundred feet from the action; you can literally smell the burning rubber as the planes come to a quick stop right after landing.

 Once you’ve found a good spot, tune your radio to FM 101.1 to listen to conversations between the air traffic control tower and the pilots as they prepare for takeoffs and landings.